bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     You can experiment with different values for the amount, commission rate, and gas price, although the latter should match whatever you put into app.toml.

     Be sure to not use 100% of the amount of BNT in your vuser account, as you need some BNT to pay for gas.

+    We HIGHLY recommend including your Discord account and/or Email address in the "security contact" field, along with your name, as the primary contact.

     For example: